 Individuals who pay a replacement fee for a new ID card may request to take a new photo.
 Otherwise, the ID card will be reissued with the existing photo on file.
 However, the carding system operator or manager may use their discretion to request that a new photo be taken, if the existing picture in your carding record is deemed to not satisfy the specifications set by our office policy.

 Declined checks or credit card transactions are subject to an additional fee and must be reconciled by cash payment.
 All access privileges will be suspended until payment is made.

-Replacement ID cards will not be issued without photo identification and receipt of payment.
-If your wallet was lost or stolen, you may need to replace other forms of ID, such as your driver license, before being able to have a replacement ID card issued.
 Upon replacement, all previously issued ID cards will be rendered permanently suspended and will not be reactivated under any circumstances.
 Reissuing lost replacement cards requires an additional replacement fee.